wdk-docs/node-config-docs/Configuration-Files.md

 host = "localhost"
 port = 5984
 ```
 The .toml parser is not a dependency of node-config.
 The `dependencies` section of your application's `package.json` file must contain the ```toml``` module in order to read and parse .toml files.
-Because [this module](https://github.com/BinaryMuse/toml-node) follows an outdated version of the TOML spec, some features (such as literal strings) are not supported.

 ### Extensible Markup Language - .xml